isomerpages/csa-sicw1/_events/23 Oct 2025/High–Level Panels: Diplomacy.md

 **Opening Address**
 <br>*Time: 9.00am to 9.20am (GMT +8)*

-**Panel I: Multilateral, Multipolar: Cyber Diplomacy in a Digital Age**
+**Panel I: Multilateral, Multipolar - Cyber Diplomacy in a Digital Age**
 <br>*Time: 9.20am to 10.10am (GMT +8)*
 <br>The rapid spread and adoption of transboundary digital technologies and the policy, legislative and diplomatic pressures on States to keep pace with them have strained the bases of State power, and at the same time, State-State relations that underpin the existing multilateral framework.